antmicro/video2dataset/README.md

 The GUI is as follows:

-- green border of the window means the frame is the first in sequence for the ALOV dataset sequence,
+- green border of the window means the frame is first in the sequence for the ALOV dataset sequence,
-- blue border of the window means the frome is the last in sequence for the ALOV dataset sequence,
+- blue border of the window means the frame is last in the sequence for the ALOV dataset sequence,
-- red bounding box means unstaged bounding box for the current frame,
+- red bounding box denotes unstaged bounding box for the current frame,
-- white bounding box means staged bounding box for the current frame (this bounding box will be saved).
+- white bounding box denotes staged bounding box for the current frame (this bounding box will be saved).

 Controls for GUI:

-- `H` - displays help for GUI in the terminal with available key controls,
+- `H` - display help for GUI in the terminal with available key controls,
-- `ESC` - quits the application without saving,
+- `ESC` - quit the application without saving,
-- `SPACE` - toggles pause/playing,
+- `SPACE` - toggle pause/playing,
-- `J` - move one frame backward,
+- `J` - move one frame back,
 - `K` - move one frame forward,
 - `1` - stage unstaged (red) bounding box in the current frame,
 - `A` - stage all unstaged bounding boxes,